 Both YouTube Music and Spotify offer free as well as paid plans options.
 Without a subscription, both the applications don’t let you download music and listen to it offline.
 Both the applications interrupt your music streaming with ads when you are on the free plan version.
 However, Spotify lets you play your music while the screen is switched off or while you switch to some other application.
 On YouTube Music, that is not an option.
 YouTube Music pauses the music for free users when they switch to another app or turn their screen off.
 Thus, YouTube Music monopolizes your screen and drains your battery life more quickly.

 Spotify Premium is available in a user-friendly package for a single user.
 They also have a family plan for up to six users.
 The Spotify Student package is for $4.99/month and includes a basic Hulu subscription too.
 However, Spotify has a device limit for downloads i.e., five devices with each device holding about 10,000 songs.
 YouTube Music Premium is priced at the same range as Spotify for a single user plan as well as a family plan.
 Presently, YouTube Music is available in 97 countries and Spotify is available in 91 countries.
+You can learn here how to buy Spotify plays and followers from the legit place.
 Spotify is one of the best options for new musicians as you can buy spotify streams for your playlists.